Visual Communication Revisited

-With a clear objective and an indicative scope of the project in mind, the next step was to build a detailed brief — the result of an ongoing consultation process of custom font design every partner of ours takes an active part in.
+With a clear objective and an indicative scope of the project in mind, the next step was to build a detailed brief — the result of an ongoing consultation process of font customization every partner of ours takes an active part in.

 Keeping in mind the different scripts and the accompanying technical limitations, a prompt solution was to divide the project into several font files, thus guaranteeing every font’s flawless performance.